 A speech by Mr. Hitoshi Takebayashi, Representative Director and Chairman of the Kita Sorachi Forestry Association

-"The Hokkaido Forestry Association is working to protect forests and greenery.
+"The Hokkaido Forestry Association is working to protect forests and preserve greenery.
 This is an activity to raise awareness of the importance of caring for trees as part of children's wood education.

 By the fall of the fifth grade, it will grow to shoulder height.

-So far, seven batches of trees have been planted.
+So far, seven trees have been planted.

 This year marks the 10th anniversary.